La Palma – Cumbre Vieja volcano route

 Video by El Time, the local newspaper of La Palma.

-Have you done the Cumbre Vieja Volcano Route?
+@ Have you done the Cumbre Vieja Volcano Route?
 Or been up to the new Tajogaite volcano?
-Let me know in the comment box at the bottom of this page.
-Your input can also be valuable for other readers.
-Thank you for sharing. 💚
+Let me know in the comment section below.
+I’d love to hear from you!
+Your questions, comments and suggestions are also helpful for other readers and travellers.
+Thank you for sharing.

 Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.